Taking photos of small critters in the dark

 Oh yeah, and that yellow-looking Cane Toad higher up in the page?
 That shot was taken with the torch turned off.
 Yep, the male Cane Toads really are a yellowish colour.

-Both photos of this spider above were taken at night with a flash, but the one on the left was taken while my LED torch was still on.
+Both photos of this spider above were taken at night with a flash, but the first one was taken while my LED torch was still on.
 You can see how the bluish LED light has affected the colour of the spider.
 The photo on the right was taken with the LED turned off.

 This Huntsman Spider provided some attractive close-up detail, even when working outside in the middle of the night.
 When I took another photo just after this one though, I discovered that the spider had moved somewhere else while my torch was off.
 Yep, thankfully I’ve been able to get over my fear of Huntsmans.